swiyu-admin-ch/swiyu-generic-application-test/README.md

 ## Custom Profiles

-You can create custom Spring profiles to configure issuer and verifier services with different environment variables.
-This allows you to test various deployment scenarios without modifying the core test code.
+Custom Spring profiles can be created to configure issuer and verifier services with different environment variables.
+This allows testing various deployment scenarios without modifying the core test code.

 ### Creating a Custom Profile